Tip 1: Cut plywood sheets on the floor with full support

 Video: How to Cut Plywood

-Spike Carlsen, an editor for The Family Handyman, will show you how to cut construction grade plywood and finish grade plywood with a circular saw.
+Spike Carlsen, an editor for The Family Handyman, will show you how to cut construction grade plywood and finish grade plywood with a circular saw in our video tutorial.
 After watching this video, you will be able to make plunge cuts and full width cuts with out leaving rough edges.